Are We The Terminal Generation?

 See the next post for the Second Sign Given by Hagee as the Nuclear Holocaust of those Who Fight Against Israel.
 In that post we expose the faulty interpretation of Zechariah 14:12-15, showing there could not possible be the threat of nuclear warheads in the prophecy interpreted in its Biblical context.

 Deprogram yourself from the fears and bondage of Dispensationalism.
 Exchange your worldview of doom, gloom and fears of impending self-fulfilling nuclear destruction prophecies to one of victory, peace and prosperity.
 Are we the terminal generation?
-See our audio study on Revelation 1:7
+See our book, Will Planet Earth Be Destroyed?, with a complete analysis and verse by verse interpretation of 2 Peter 3.

 Related articles by Zemanta